Motivational Speaker With A Powerful Story

 Judy’s Most Requested Keynote & Breakout Topics

-The hard truth about how “being nice” became a life sentence — and how to break free
+The hard truth about how "selfless service" became a trap — and the exact steps to break free

-How to spot the 7 sneaky ways you're still people-pleasing (even when you think you've stopped)
+How to identify the 7 sneaky ways they're still sacrificing themselves (even when they think they've stopped)

 The "Uncomfortable Truth Technique" that cuts through decades of conditioning in 30 seconds